dhis2/training-docs/content/analytic_tools/lg_validationruleconfig.md

 ## Activity 3 - Create a validation rule #3 using the DPT-HepB-Hib 2 threshold

+***Note: this is an optional exercise and may not be covered by your instructor.
+You can perform this exercise if you want to have additional practice outside of the academy timeframe.***

 In this example, a rule will be created in which we compare an entered value to a calculated threshold.
-The steps to create the rule are very similar to the previous example.
+The steps to create the rule are very similar to the other examples.

 #### Note: A Predictor is used to calculate the threshold value; this will not be covered in this academy